openPMD/openPMD-standard/EXT_BeamPhysics.md

 - **Lattice coordinate system**: The curvilinear coordinate system whose "longitudinal" coordinate (**s**) typically runs through the nominal centers of the elements in the machine.
 The **lattice** coordinate system is often used to describe particle positions.

 - **Macro-particle**: Macro-particles are simulation particles that represent multiple real particles.
-The number of real particles that a macro-particle represents affects the calculation of the field due to a macro-particle but does not affect tracking.
+The number of real particles that a macro-particle represents affects the calculation of the field due to a macro-particle.

 - **Particle coordinate system**: The coordinate system with respect to which particles positions and momenta are given.
 Some programs use the **global coordinate system** as the **particle coordinate system** while other programs use a coordinate system that is derived from the curvilinear **lattice coordinate system**.

 - **Polar coordinates**: **Polar** coordinates are **(r, theta, phi)** where **r** is the radius, **theta** is the angle from the **z** or **s** axis, and **phi** is the projected azimuthal angle in the **(x, y)** plane.

 - **Particle Group**: The **Particle Group** is a group for specifying a set of particles such as the particles in a bunch.
 The Beam Physics extension defines a standard for the  **Particle Group** as discussed below.

+- **Reference Time**, **Reference Energy**, etc. Some programs have a reference from which various quantities are measured.
+For example, the **Reference Position** may be defined as the position of the center of the bunch under consideration.

 Notes:
 ------